openrewrite/rewrite-docs/changelog/8-1-1-Release.md

 * [org.openrewrite.staticanalysis.ReplaceDeprecatedRuntimeExecMethods](https://docs.openrewrite.org/reference/recipes/staticanalysis/replacedeprecatedruntimeexecmethods): Replace `Runtime.exec(String)` methods to use `exec(String[])` instead because the former is deprecated after Java 18 and is no longer recommended for use by the Java documentation.
 * [org.openrewrite.staticanalysis.ReplaceDuplicateStringLiterals](https://docs.openrewrite.org/reference/recipes/staticanalysis/replaceduplicatestringliterals): Replaces `String` literals with a length of 5 or greater repeated a minimum of 3 times.
 Qualified `String` literals include final Strings, method invocations, and new class invocations.
 Adds a new `private static final String` or uses an existing equivalent class field.
 A new variable name will be generated based on the literal value if an existing field does not exist.
 The generated name will append a numeric value to the variable name if a name already exists in the compilation unit.
 * [org.openrewrite.staticanalysis.ReplaceLambdaWithMethodReference](https://docs.openrewrite.org/reference/recipes/staticanalysis/replacelambdawithmethodreference): Replaces the single statement lambdas `o -> o instanceOf X`, `o -> (A) o`, `o -> System.out.println(o)`, `o -> o != null`, `o -> o == null` with the equivalent method reference.
+* [org.openrewrite.staticanalysis.ReplaceOptionalIsPresentWithIfPresent](https://docs.openrewrite.org/reference/recipes/staticanalysis/replaceoptionalispresentwithifpresent): Replace `Optional#isPresent()` with `Optional#ifPresent()`.
+Please note that this recipe is only suitable for if-blocks that lack an Else-block and have a single condition applied.
 * [org.openrewrite.staticanalysis.ReplaceRedundantFormatWithPrintf](https://docs.openrewrite.org/reference/recipes/staticanalysis/replaceredundantformatwithprintf): Replaces `PrintStream.print(String.format(format, ...args))` with `PrintStream.printf(format, ...args)` (and for `println`, appends a newline to the format string).
 * [org.openrewrite.staticanalysis.ReplaceStackWithDeque](https://docs.openrewrite.org/reference/recipes/staticanalysis/replacestackwithdeque): From the Javadoc of `Stack`:
   > A more complete and consistent set of LIFO stack operations is provided by the Deque interface and its implementations, which should be used in preference to this class.